Brown-Butter Chocolate Cherry bars

 Instructions

-2. Preheat over to 375°F. Cut two 12-inch lengths of parchment paper and trim each to fit the 8-inch width of an 8×8-inch square baking pan.
-Press it into the bottom and sides of your pan in one direction, then use the second sheet to line the rest of the pan, perpendicular to the first sheet.
+1. Preheat the oven to 375°F (190°C).
+Cut two 12-inch lengths of parchment paper and trim each to fit the 8-inch width of an 8×8-inch square baking pan.
+Press it into the bottom and sides of your pan in a crisscross pattern.

 Notes